-Fall (3) Irby-Massie.
-Prerequisite: GREK 102.
+Fall (3) Oakley.
+Prerequisite: GREK 102 or consent of instructor.

 A course designed to introduce the student to the basic syntactical and stylistic elements of 5th-4th cent.
 B.C.
 Attic prose through an intensive examination of selected works of Plato, Lysias and Thucydides, and other prose writers.